 NGC also has a specialty service for shipwreck-recovered coins.
 Learn more about NGC Shipwreck Certification.

 Coins That Are Not Encapsulated

 There are several reasons why a coin cannot be graded or encapsulated by NGC.
 One of the most common of these relates to a coin’s authenticity.
-Another reason is that the coin has active surface residue, a topic that is covered in more detail here.
+Another reason is that the coin has active surface residue.
+Read more >

 World Coins Not Eligible for NGC Grading